sachinbhat024/Maersk-Business-Value-and-Emerging-Tech-Reports/README.md

 of supervising and managing supply chain activities are not sufficient anymore to cater to these problems efficiently.

-**Emerging Technology - Digital Twins**: By creating virtual copies of processes, physical assets, and systems the Digital Twins technology proposes a promising solution.
+**Emerging Technology- Digital Twins**: By creating virtual copies of processes, physical assets, and systems the Digital Twins technology proposes a promising solution.
 Providing deep insights into the performance and state of the resources, these digital counterparts enable the organisation to real-time simulation, supervision,